 Avoid Large Blocks of Text

-Add Symbols to Draw Emphasis
+Use Symbols to Add Emphasis

 Choose a Background Image

-Hide the “People Also Viewed” Box on the Side of Your Profile
+Hide the “People Also Viewed” Box

-This box on your sidebar usually displays people who possess similar skills and experience as yourself (and thus would also be of interest to recruiters).
-When you keep it, you are basically inviting people to look at your competition!
-The good news is that you can easily remove this box under your “Privacy & Settings.
+This box displayed on your sidebar lists LinkedIn members who possess similar skills and experience as yourself and thus might also be of interest to recruiters.
+When you keep it, you are basically inviting people to go look at the competition.
+The good news is that you can easily remove this box by clicking on LinkedIn Privacy & Settings.